AI-medical-diagnosis-team-of-JNU/DCEDuDoFNet/README.md

-This repository holds the PyTorch code for the paper: DCE-MRI Data-Driven Dual-Domain Fusion Representations Learning with multi-task strategy for Breast Cancer Segmentation
+This repository holds the PyTorch code for the paper: A Hybrid Hemodynamic Knowledge-Powered and Feature Reconstruction-Guided Scheme for Breast Cancer Segmentation Based on DCE-MRI